 How to Participate

-Deadline for Schools and Individual Students to Register for Regionals– Wednesday, January 27, 2021
+Deadline for Schools to Register for the State Competition – Wednesday, January 25, 2023

 The Iowa Champion will receive $200 and be able to compete at the National Finals.
 The Iowa Champion’s school will receive a $500 stipend for the purchase of poetry materials.